 Dormouse / Dormice

-We only have one species of Dormouse in the UK – the hazel dormouse – but there are many other species, thought to be around 29 different ones, found in Europe and more recently in Africa and Asia too.
+We only have one species of Dormouse in the UK – the hazel dormouse – but there are many other species, thought to be around 29 different ones, found in Europe and more recently in Africa and Asia.

-Dormice are probably best known for their hibernation pattern – which is particularly long.
-They are often depicted in cartoons, books etc asleep with little bed hats on.
+Dormice are probably best known for their hibernation pattern – which is exceptionally long.
+They are often depicted in cartoons, books etc., asleep with little bed hats on.

-They are a small rodent, around 6 to 20cm long, similar in appearance to a mouse but with a furred tail.
-They are golden brown in colour with black eyes.
+They are small rodents, around 6 to 20cm long, similar to a mouse with a furred tail.
+They are golden brown with black eyes.
 Dormice are nocturnal.

 Habitat & Diet

-Their diet consists mostly of berries, flowers and fruits and love hazelnuts.
-They do not have the ability to eat vegetables due to the lack of cecum in a dormouse gut (the area used to ferment vegetables).
+Their diet consists mainly of berries, flowers and fruits, and they love hazelnuts.
+However, they cannot eat vegetables due to the lack of cecum in a dormouse gut (the area used to ferment vegetables).

-They are not voracious breeders like rats and mice but rather may produce two litters a year of around four young a time.
-Each Dormouse lives for around five years.
+They are not greedy breeders like rats and mice but rather may produce two litters a year of around four young a time.
+So each Dormouse lives for about five years.

-As mentioned above they are known for their long periods of hibernation.
-These can be for six months of the year, and even longer if weather temperatures are not suitable.
-They wake briefly during this hibernation only to eat and they pre-plan this by storing food nearby.
-Dormice survive on very little during hibernation as they ‘stock up’ on body fat in the summer months mainly by eating hazelnuts.
+As mentioned above, they are known for their long periods of hibernation.
+These can be for six months of the year and even longer if weather temperatures are not suitable.
+They wake briefly during this hibernation only to eat, and they pre-plan this by storing food nearby.
+Dormice survive very little during hibernation as they ‘stock up on body fat in the summer months mainly by eating hazelnuts.